HMPO/hmpo-form-wizard/README.md

 ## Field options

 * `journeyKey` - Name of the cross-wizard field storage name
-* `formater` - Array of formatter names for this field
+* `formater` - Array of formatter names for this field in addition to the default formatter set
+* `ignore-defaults` - Disabled the default set of formatters for this field
 * `validate` - An array of validator names, or validator objects
   * `type` - Validator name
   * `arguments` - Array of validator arguments, eg. `{ type: 'minlength', arguments: [24] }`